 In Checkmk you can evaluate availability, and for these also configure a rudimentary SLA evaluation.
 Now the absolute availability over a given period is not particularly meaningful.
 To take an extreme example: an availability of 99.9 percent would allow less than 10 hours of downtime per year — actually only 8 hours, 45 minutes and 36 seconds to be precise.
 Distributing these 8.76 hours over a year averages a bit more than 43 minutes per month — which may be acceptable for many systems.
 A complete hour outage would however cause a lot of damage.

-From version 1.5.0 Checkmk has a separate function for Service Level Agreements if you’re using one of the Enterprise Editions.
+But Checkmk has a separate function for Service Level Agreements if you’re using one of the Enterprise Editions.
 The SLA feature builds on the availability data and now allows a much more detailed evaluation.
 Two different requirements can be implemented:

 Percentage that a service status (OK, WARN, CRIT, UNKNOWN) is above or below a given value.